pythonarcade/arcade/doc/index.rst

         </div>

 Arcade is an easy-to-learn Python library for 2D games.
 The friendly API caters to both beginners and experts alike.
-Start small and cute, or build a lofty narrative RPG?
-Explore the full power of shaders?
+Do you want to make something small, or explore the full power of shaders?

 It's up to you.
 What will you make?